 Design is Messy

-Footwear design is really about communication; distilling complex ideas and concepts to translate across cultures, languages and time zones.
-It's about getting messy, cutting samples and hacking them back together.
+Footwear design is about communication; distilling complex ideas and concepts to translate across cultures, languages and time zones.
+Design is about getting messy, cutting samples and hacking them back together.
 Where renders are a great reference, but proportions are truly defined by masking tape, sharpie markers and a great technician.

 Development is one of the most rewarding aspects of the footwear design process because process are always changing and every shoe is an opportunity to learn.